12 frothy facts about Cheers

 "You want to go where everybody knows your name."
 This is certainly true of actors.
 For 11 seasons, the cast of Cheers certainly became household names.
 The sitcom spent eight of those seasons in the Nielsen top ten.
-Millions tuned in to follow the romance of Sam and Diane — or the insults from sharp-tongued Carla.
+Millions tuned in to follow the romance of Sam and Diane, or the insults from sharp-tongued Carla.
 We all shouted "Norm!" when George Wendt entered the scene.
 Beloved characters came and went.
-Woody replaced Coach.
-Frasier earned a spin-off.
-And a staggering 111 Emmy nominations were earned.
+Woody replaced Coach, Frasier received a spin-off, and a staggering 111 Emmy nominations were earned.

 1. The creators considered setting the bar in a small town or a desert.

 Co-creator Les Charles, who had previous produced Taxi, recalled in an oral history with GQ: "We talked about putting this bar out in the desert somewhere, or in a small town, but once we were looking at a city, we immediately went to Boston."
 Image how different the series would have been in a desert oasis?
 Actually, it might have been closer to M*A*S*H.